CellStratAI/cellstrat-hub-docs/docs/05-HubAPI Deployment 🚀/quickstart.md

 :::

 Once you have the API Key, let's send a POST request to our API using the test images in the `images_ants_bees/` directory which was downloaded earlier.

+**DON'T FORGET TO PUT YOUR API KEY IN THE TEST CODE BELOW WHERE IT'S SPECIFIED**
 ```python
 import os
 import json